WalletConnect/walletconnect-docs/docs/kotlin/auth/wallet-or-responder-usage.md

 }
 ```

-`Auth.Event.VerifyContext` provides a domain verification information about AuthRequest.
-It consists of origin of a Dapp from where the request has been sent, validation Enum that says whether origin is VALID, INVALID or UNKNOWN and verify url server.
+`Auth.Event.VerifyContext` provides domain verification information about an AuthRequest.
+It consists of the origin of a Dapp from where the request has been sent, a validation Enum that says whether the origin is `VALID`, `INVALID` or `UNKNOWN`, and the verify url server.

 ```kotlin
 data class VerifyContext(